stitchfix/fauxtograph/README.md

 * If you have an CUDA capable Nvidia GPU, use it.
 The model can train over 10 times faster by taking advantage of GPU processing.

+* Sometimes you will want to brighten your images when saving them, which can be done with the `--image_multiplier` argument.

 * If you manage to train a particularly interesting model and generate some neat images, then we'd like to see them.
 Use #fauxtograph if you decide to put them up on social media.